SpikyClip/SpikyClip/README.md

 - Developed a 𝚗𝚎𝚡𝚝𝚏𝚕𝚘𝚠 pipeline for processing RNA-seq data, **cutting a 3-day manual process to an overnight automated workflow**.
-This laid the groundwork for processing large volumes of RNA-seq data from plant species (e.g. 𝘊𝘢𝘯𝘯𝘢𝘣𝘪𝘴 𝘴𝘢𝘵𝘪𝘷𝘢).
+This laid the groundwork for processing large volumes of RNA-seq data.
 - Refactored a collection of `python2` scripts into a `python3` `setuptools`-based, unit-tested (`pytest`) **CLI package for generating various machine learning features from RNA-seq data**.